MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Wordpress Admin Panel -> Plugins -> Add New -> Search -> "Global Coupons for Woocommerce" -> Install -> Activate

+You may also check the old versions from: https://wordpress.org/plugins/global-coupons-for-woocommerce/advanced/

 -----

 Version 1.0.0: